xhad/gatewayd/doc/install.md

 The following are for a clean build of Ubuntu 13.10.
 If you have any problems please create an issue.

+Before you start, make sure you have already installed [ripple-rest](https://github.com/ripple/ripple-rest).

 All of these commands assume your are in the base of the cloned project directory (e.g. ~/gatewayd).

 ## Install